Want to work as Cabin Crew on a variety of aircraft to destinations worldwide? British Airways may be perfect for you!

 Step 2 – Next steps

-If you’ve passed and your application looks good, you’ll receive an email inviting you to the next stage, the Assessment Day.
+If you’ve passed and your application looks good, you’ll receive an email inviting you to self-book a place at the next stage of the application process, the Assessment Day.

-Even if you haven’t made it through on this occasion, BA will still email you to let you know, with feedback on where you need to improve for your next attempt.
+Even if you haven’t made it through on this occasion, BA will still email you to let you know, with a feedback report on where you need to improve for your next attempt.

 Step 3 – The Assessment Day